ant-design/ant-design/components/skeleton/index.en-US.md

 cols: 1
 ---

-Let user to have the anticipation for waiting.
+Let user to have the anticipation for waiting
-Which helps to make the loading process more smooth.
+, which helps to make the loading process more smooth.

 ## When To Use

-- When resource need long time loading, like low network speed
+- When resource needs long time to load, like low network speed.
 - The component contains much information.
-Such as List or Card
+Such as List or Card.

 ## API